ebi-gene-expression-group/selectBCM/README.md

   * **silhouette**- Determine `batch effect` using the silhouette coefficient (adopted from scone) with default setting (nPcs=3).
 Taken from `kBET` [package]( https://github.com/theislab/kBET).
   * **pcRegression**- Determines `batch effect` by a linear model fit of principal components and a batch (categorical) variable with a default setting (n_top=20).
 Taken from `kBET` [package]( https://github.com/theislab/kBET).
  * **entropy**- Determines the batch effect by computing the entropy of mixing.
 It is a parameter to quantify the extent of the intermingling of cells from different batches.
 Taken from `MNN` [package]( https://github.com/MarioniLab/MNN2017).For calculation, first two Pcs are used as input.
 Since,depending on no. of samples in merged dataset, it is important to choose N1 and N2 for Batchentropy calculation, we have put both arguments as variables here.
- * **gender**- Determines `overfitting issue` using the silhouette coefficient with default setting (nPcs=3).
-Method computes silhouette coefficient using gender-specific genes and gender/sex meta-data column.
-Higher the silhouette coefficient, lesser overfitting will be expected because of `batch-correction`.**Warning**- If phenodata(SDRF) file doesn't contain sex/Gender/Sex/gender column, than this analysis will be skipped.
- * **HVG.intersection**- This analysis calculates fraction of conserved highly variable genes (HVG) according to Brennecke et al., 2013 [publication](https://www.nature.com/articles/nmeth.2645).
-This indirectly reflects whether biological heterogeneity is preserved or not during `batch-correction`.
-For this calculation, we consider the ratio of HVG genes after correction/conserved HVG genes among different batches.
- * **HVG.union**- This calculation also accounts for perseverance of biological heterogeneity by measuring ratio of conservation of HVG genes after batch correction.
+ * **HVG.union**-  This analysis calculates fraction of conserved highly variable genes (HVG) according to Brennecke et al., 2013 [publication](https://www.nature.com/articles/nmeth.2645).
+This calculation also accounts for perseverance of biological heterogeneity by measuring ratio of conservation of HVG genes after batch correction.
 This function calculates ratio of number of conserved HVG after batch correction/ Union of HVG genes among all the batches.
 Therefore, this function is less stringent compared to `HVG.intersection` function.

 This function has following arguments-